 Requirements to Complete the Program

 To earn the master of science degree from Purdue, you are required to complete all 21 credits of the Purdue program with a 3.0 average.
-In graduate school, grades are typically A's and B's.
-A grade of C is unusual.

 The Purdue courses are as follows: